"The latest contest."

 Would ο πιο πρόσφατος διαγωνισμός work here?
 In English, 'latest' implies 'most recent'.
 I learnt πρόσφατος as meaning 'recent'.
 So I would have thought that in Greek, so say 'most recent', we'd need to make a relative superlative.
 Or can πρόσφατος simply have the meaning of 'latest' as well as 'recent'?
 Thanks in advance for any help.

-Nice observation... "πρόσφατος" can only mean "recent".
+Nice remark... "πρόσφατος" can only mean "recent".
 I would choose "τελευταίος", it's an adjective that works well with both "latest" and "last".
 I remember, back in the day when I was learning English, I had to be careful translating "τελευταίος", making a choice between "last" and "latest" based on context.
 Often, not an easy job!
 Your suggestion would also work here, albeit perhaps a little too descriptive.

 I understand διαγωνισμός as being more like a competition or raffle - something you'd enter at a fete or find on the back of a cereal box.
 Not a competition involving any physical activity. αγώνας is more like a sporting match or some sort of other competition which requires physical activity, like a marathon, or indeed, the ολυμπιακοί αγώνες.
 That's my understanding, anyway, but I'm not a native speaker, just a learner - someone else might like to offer their advice.